pedro-mendonca/google-analytics-for-wordpress/README.md

 Right now we're in the middle of MonsterInsights 6.0.0 development.
 This update is going to bring long requested features, along with many bugfixes to our plugin.

-In the meantime, please continue reporting [bugs](https://github.com/Yoast/google-analytics-for-wordpress/issues/new) in our existing Lite plugin here on GitHub.
+In the meantime, please continue reporting [bugs and feature requests](https://github.com/Yoast/google-analytics-for-wordpress/issues/new) in our existing Lite plugin here on GitHub.

 # For Support